-The aim of the Science department is to encourage or pupils to develop their full potential as learners.
+The aim of the Science department is to encourage pupils to develop their full potential as learners.
 Science enriches our lives and expands our imagination.
 Our curriculum is a dynamic one, which strives to cater for the individual needs and requirements of all pupils.
-Within lessons, we expect our young scientists to question established theories as well as be resilient, resources and creative thinkers.
+Within lessons, we expect our young scientists to question established theories as well as be resilient, resourceful and creative thinkers.

 Key stage 3

 At Key stage 3 pupils have four lessons of Science per week, covering a range of topics with plenty of experimental work where possible.
 We follow the Kerboodle Activate 2 year course.
 At the end of each term pupils plan and carry out their own ‘big practical’ assessment to enhance their practical skills.
 In year 7 pupils study Particles, Cells, Forces, Elements, Compounds and Mixtures, Sound and Light, Acids and Reactions, Space, Body Systems and Reproduction.
 In year 8 the topics studied are Health and Lifestyle, The Periodic Table, Energy, Electricity and Magnetism, Separating Techniques, Metals and Acids and The Earth.